 Visitors come from all over the country (most from the East Coast) to learn “Mindful Gardening” , “Natural Confidence,” and the rudiments of Shambhala Buddhism.
 However, the most popular weekend session, “Relax, Renew, Awaken,” is generally sold out way in advance.
 Although classes are restricted to those who sign up, all are invited to stroll the grounds, and enjoy a meal for a song.

 Where to Eat in St. Johnsbury and Northeast Kingdom VT

-EAT: Besides the Rabbit Hill Inn, locals favor Juniper’s at the Wildflower Inn in Lyndonville for burgers and fish in a rustic and lovely B&B, Café Sweet Basil – also in Lyndonville – a 50’s style hole in the wall noted for excellent food, and Burke Publick House in East Burke, a popular gastro-pub.
+Locals favor Juniper’s at the Wildflower Inn in Lyndonville for burgers and fish in a rustic and lovely B&B. Sweet Basil Cafe – also in Lyndonville – a 50’s style hole in the wall noted for excellent food.
+In St. Johnsbury – Salt Bistro, Three Ponds, and Central Cafe are top notch.